-Bryan Brokmeier, senior life science tools and diagnostics analyst, covers medical device, healthcare service and life science companies as a vice president of equity research at Maxim Group.
-Brokmeier has been with Maxim Group since 2009, when he joined as an associate analyst covering medical device, healthcare IT and service companies.
+Bryan Brokmeier, senior life science tools and diagnostics analyst, covers medical device, healthcare service and life science companies as a vice president of equity research at Cantor Fitzgerald.
+Previously, Brokmeier had been with Maxim Group, when he joined as an associate analyst covering medical device, healthcare IT and service companies.
 Previously, he worked as an associate analyst at Credit Suisse and as a senior portfolio accountant at Brown Brothers Harriman.
 Brokmeier has been quoted in numerous financial publications, such as The Wall Street Journal, Barron's, Investor's Business Daily and Bloomberg News.
 He holds a master's degree in business administration (finance and accounting) from Indiana University's Kelley School of Business, and a bachelor's degree in finance and applied economics from Ithaca College.
 He is a CFA charterholder, and a member of the New York Society of Securities Analysts, the CFA Society of Chicago and the CFA Institute.